CWorthy-ocean/.github/profile/README.md

 # We want your feedback!

 Anyone is welcome to submit Github issues or start discussions.
-Let us know what is and isn't working, and where your pain points are for ocean modeling, and what you'd like to see next!
+Let us know what is and isn't working, where your pain points are for ocean modeling, and what you'd like to see next!